 \subsection{Problem Setup: Reinforcement Learning with Verifiable Rewards}

-We study reinforcement learning with verifiable rewards (RLVR) \cite{RLVR_term,GRPO_original,r1}, a framework for training Large Language Models (LLMs) on tasks with objectively verifiable outcomes (see \cite{RLLLMsurvey2025} for a recent survey).
+We study reinforcement learning with verifiable rewards (RLVR) \citep{RLVR_term,GRPO_original,r1}, a framework for training Large Language Models (LLMs) on tasks with objectively verifiable outcomes (see \citep{RLLLMsurvey2025} for a recent survey).
 Concretely, we are given a distribution $\Pc$ over problem-answer pairs $(x,a)$, where $x$ might be a math problem and $a$ its final numeric answer.
-The goal is to train an LLM to maximize the reward of finding correct answers to problems from $\Pc$.
-We abstract the LLM as a conditional distribution $\pi_\theta(\text{response}|\text{prompt})$ parameterized by $\theta$.
-Given a prompt $x$, the model generates a response $y$ (a sequence of tokens) by autoregressive sampling.
-We seek parameters $\theta$ that maximize the expected reward:
+The goal is to train an LLM to maximize the expected reward of finding correct answers to problems from $\Pc$:

-where the reward function $r(y,a)$ assesses whether the model response $y$ agrees with the reference answer $a$. {RLVR assumes this can be verified externally.} When $y$ agrees with $a$, we call the response \emph{correct}; otherwise it is \emph{wrong}.
-Note the nested expectation: first over problem-answer pairs $(x,a) \sim \Pc$, then over model responses $y \sim \pi_\theta(\cdot|x)$ for each problem.
+We abstract the LLM as a conditional distribution $\pi_\theta(\text{response}|\text{prompt})$ parameterized by $\theta$: Given prompt $x$, the model generates response $y$ (a sequence of tokens) by autoregressive sampling.
+The reward function $r(y,a)$ assesses whether the model response $y$ agrees with the reference answer $a$.
+If it does, the response is \emph{correct}; otherwise it is \emph{wrong}. {RLVR assumes the reward can be verified externally.} Note the nested expectation: first over problem-answer pairs $(x,a) \sim \Pc$, then over model responses $y \sim \pi_\theta(\cdot|x)$ per problem.